twinfoundation/entity-storage/packages/entity-storage-models/docs/reference/interfaces/IEntityStorageListRequest.md

 > `optional` **sortProperties**: `string`

-The sort property array as JSON serialization of {property,direction}[].
+The sort property array as JSON serialization of property,direction.

 #### properties?